 If this sounds familiar, you are ready to develop an automated accounting system.
 Such a system will cost money (gasp!) but will free up your time.
 Time is a most precious resource and if you ever want to build a large business or investment portfolio, you will quickly realize that you need as much of your time as you can get.

-Steps to automating your accounting system:
+Steps to an automated accounting system:

 - Test our out QuickBooks Online and Xero and choose which one will be the basis for your accounting system.
 If you are a real estate developer or flipper, you must use QuickBooks Online as Xero does not currently have the cost tracking abilities you need for your projects.
 Xero, however, has a friendlier user interface.